Gabriella439/slides/evangelism/marketing.md

 > things__.
 They see themselves more in present-day terms, as the people
 > devoted to making the wheels of their industry turn.
 Therefore, they tend to
 > invest their convention time in industry-specific issues.
 Where pragmatists
-> are concerned, __sweeping changes and global advantages may make for fine
+> are concerned, sweeping changes and global advantages may make for fine
-> speeches, but not much else__.
+> speeches, but not much else.

 🤔: I can already write a web server in Python, so why learn a new language?